 1. To disable Windows Restore malware, try using this key which has helped with other fake defragmenters from this family: 8475082234984902023718742058948.
 Enter “Help & support”, then choose manual registration.

 2. Additionally, if you can’t get online, disable proxy server in your browser.
 This type of malwares cause Internet connection problems that can be fixed using this guide: http://www.2-viruses.com/how-to-fix-google-results-hijacker-google-redirect-virus-problem (steps 3 and 4).

 3. To kill Windows Restore processes running in the background, use Process explorer or launch task manager.
 If you stop processes manually, do not forget to fix registry after the removal.
 Affected registry keys are listed below.

-Windows Restore screenshots
+Automatic Windows Restore removal tools